mikhail-a-ivanov/pyLJ/README.md

 1. Check the input settings in the `rdf-init.dat`
 2. Run the RDF calculation: `python rdf.py rdf-init.dat > rdf.log`

-# Required python libraries:
+# Required python libraries
 - `numpy`
 - `numba`
 - `matplotlib`

-# Supplementary data:
+# Supplementary data
 - MD and MC simulation data
 - Progress reports for the course

-# References:
+# References
 1. Frenkel, Daan, and Berend Smit.
 "Understanding molecular simulation: from algorithms to applications." *Vol. 1.
 Elsevier, 2001.*
 2. Rahman, Aneesur.
 "Correlations in the motion of atoms in liquid argon." *Physical review 136.2A (1964): A405.*
 3. Humphrey, William, Andrew Dalke, and Klaus Schulten. *"VMD: visual molecular dynamics."
 Journal of molecular graphics 14.1 (1996): 33-38.*